She PreparedEscape Techniques

 Sources

-University of Oregon — Empowerment Self-Defense: motor pattern acquisition research
+University of Oregon — Empowerment Self-Defense programme: motor pattern acquisition and automaticity research

 She Prepared provides self-defense education, not a guarantee of safety.
 Always seek professional in-person instruction alongside online training.
 Consult a physician before beginning any physical training programme.